 Loyalty programs are one of the best ways to gain access to data.
 Beyond transactional purchase habits and shopper data that is obtained from POS integrations or receipt processing programs, it’s the non-purchase behaviors that brands can reward for, which provide the truly granular insights into who their shoppers are.
 Having consumers fill out an extended profile upon registration for bonus points, filling out surveys, or writing product reviews, shows who is identifying with their brand and why, while also providing insight into the types of products they would like to see developed by the brand.

-Once a brand figures out what makes their members tick they can start to customize their offerings, building in tailored rewards to their loyalty program; things like Spotify memberships and ride share credits for the young and hip millennials, extra GB’s of mobile data for the family that’s on a shared mobile plan, and of course more aspirational ultimate experience’s that give members something to work towards long term.
+Once a brand figures out what makes their members tick, they can start to customize their offerings and building in tailored rewards to their loyalty program—things like Spotify memberships and ride share credits for the young and hip millennials, extra GB’s of mobile data for the family that’s on a shared mobile plan, and, of course, more aspirational ultimate experiences that give members something to work towards long term.